AustinTSchaffer/Notebook/OMSCS/Courses/Network Science/Readiness Survey/Network Science Readiness Survey.md

 Therefore, `A` is super false.
 It's the exact opposite of true.

 A matrix has an inverse if the determinant is non-zero.
-That means `D` is not true.
-A 0 determinant is not negative.
+That includes positives and negatives. `D` is therefore true, but not completely correct.

 `B` is also not true.
 A matrix being symmetric doesn't have any bearing on whether it has an inverse.
 There do exist symmetric matrices that have determinants of 0.
 Check out this example